saulmunn/spacing-chrome-xtsn/README.md

-A Chrome extension that adds 500px of space between each tweet, so that you can scroll to the next tweet without the following tweet automatically showing up on your timeline... unless you decide to scroll again.
+A Chrome extension that adds 500px of space between social media posts (e.g. Instagram, Twitter), so that the next post doesn't automatically show up unless you decide to scroll.

 Installation instructions:
 * Download the files by clicking the big green "Code" button in this repo, then "Download ZIP":